marq24/emacberry.com/_docs/1200-views.md

 - The compass needle is pointing into the direction (as the crow flies) of your target (assuming you hold the device right in front of you)
 - Upper left corner: Total distance to destination
-- Upper right corner: Estimated time of arrival at destination
+- Upper right corner: Estimated time of arrival at destination (When you are currently moving faster than the average speed you will see an arrow pointing down, indicating that the _estimated time of arrival_ might be lower, or an arrow pointing upwards to indicate that the time might be higher when your speed continue to be less than the overall average speed)
 - Lower left corner top: Course to target waypoint
 - Lower left corner bottom: Relative speed to target waypoint
 - Lower right corner top: Estimated time of arrival at target waypoint